Rydberg (crater)

 Rydberg is a lunar impact crater that is located on the far side of the Moon, just past the southwest limb.
-It lies due south of the Mare Orientale, in the outer skirt of ejecta that surrounds the Orientale impact feature.
+This crater lies within the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
+It is located due south of the Mare Orientale, in the outer skirt of ejecta that surrounds the Orientale impact feature.
 Just to the southeast is the crater Guthnick.

-This is a little-eroded crater formation with a relatively sharp edge.
+This formation dates to the Eratosthenian epoch of the lunar geologic timescale.
+It is a little-eroded crater formation with a relatively sharp edge.
 The inner walls do not have much terracing, although slumped piles of talus lie along the base.
+The infrared spectrum of pure crystalline plagioclase has been identified on the northwest wall.
 At the midpoint of the interior is a central ridge, with a low spur that runs halfway toward the southern inner wall.

-This crater lies near the center of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.

 This feature was named after the Swedish physicist Johannes Rydberg.